 In May.

-It took place after the director had been fired.
+And three renewals, one of which I signed took place after the director had been fired.

-It was this politically motivated, perhaps, dossier that was what triggered the FBI's uh opening up a file to investigate this.
+It was this politically motivated, perhaps, dossier that was what triggered the FBI's opening up a file to investigate this.

-Is it is that correct?
+Is that correct?

 Is that how it started?

-And it's absolutely not correct.
+That is absolutely not correct.

 Okay.

-So now knowing the Russians are doing this, and we have someone who's affiliated with the campaign who has indicated not just a knowledge of it, but a willingness to accept that sort of assistance.
+So now knowing the Russians are doing this, and we have someone who's affiliated with the campaign who has indicated not just a knowledge of it, but a willingness to accept that sort of assistance, we have a reason to start investigating whether or not the campaign is actually colluding with or conspiring with a foreign actor, which is, of course, illegal in this country.

 So we sit down to figure out how do we get at that issue.

-The logical way to do it is to begin investigating, looking at those people who are clearly part of the campaign who we know have historical associations with Russia or with Russian intelligence.
+The logical way to do it is to begin investigating, looking at those people who are clearly part of the campaign, who we know have historical associations with Russia or with Russian intelligence.

 All of that takes place before we ever receive a copy of the Steele dossier.